Multilingual Support

 this.$tc(path, choice, opts)

-Currently, the resource file supports two writing methods for singular/plural and supports mixing with interpolation syntax.
+Currently, singular/plural configurations in resource files support two writing styles and support mixing with interpolation syntax.

 Two-segment configuration: singular|plural;